tomerraviv95/bayesian-learning-in-receivers-for-decoding/README.md

 Python repository for a submitted journal paper "Uncertainty-Aware and Reliable Neural MIMO Receivers via Modular Bayesian Deep Learning".

-Please cite our paper, if the code is used for publishing research.
+Please cite [our paper][https://arxiv.org/pdf/2302.02436.pdf], if the code is used for publishing research.
 Paper is still unavailable until publication.

 # Table of Contents